salimcodes/FarmTracka/README.md

-# AgriTracka: Your Farm's Digital Guardian
+# FarmTracka: Your Farm's Digital Guardian

-AgriTracka is an intelligent web application designed to help farmers monitor the health of their plants based on environmental conditions such as light intensity, temperature, and humidity.
-Using machine learning and AI-powered advice, AgriTracka provides predictions on plant status and offers personalized advice to maintain plant health.
+FarmTracka is an intelligent web application designed to help farmers monitor the health of their plants based on environmental conditions such as light intensity, temperature, and humidity.
+Using machine learning and AI-powered advice, FarmTracka provides predictions on plant status and offers AI-enabled personalized advice to maintain plant health.

 ## Table of Contents